Defenders of McHenry County is a citizen organization dedicated

 & Regional Environmental Issues – collaborate with Illinois

-Environmental Council and Environmental Law and Policy
+Environmental Council and Environmental Law and Policy Center to

-– these include our Green Spot Used Book Store,
+Fundraising Efforts, including our Green Spot Used Book Store,

-Duke's, Pioneer Tree Farm Christmas tree sales, County
+Duke's, Pioneer Tree Farm Christmas tree sales, County Fair ticket

-Fair ticket sales, Use-It-Again Garage Sales
+sales, Use-It-Again Garage Sales

 Upcoming Events and